nightrunner91/mvgl-advanced/README.md

 - Sort your games by hours/rating
 - Hide/show games by category
 - New icons
-- Fix issues on original website
+- Fixed issues of original website

 ## How to use it?